 Cheesy Sourdough Breadsticks are flat, soft and delicious pizza-style breadsticks layered with olive oil, herbs and a lot of melty cheese.

 I almost always use a levain method when making sourdough.
 You can read all about that here.
-For this recipe, though, if I happen to have 140 grams of sourdough starter on hand and it’s ripe, I will use it in place of the levain.
+For this recipe, though, if I happen to have 140 grams of sourdough starter on hand and it’s ripe and active, I will use it in place of the levain.
 If you don’t have that much ripe sourdough starter, make a levain.

-Mix together those ingredients, cover and keep at 78 degrees Fahrenheit.
+Mix together those ingredients, cover and keep at 78ºF.
 The levain should be ready in about 3 to 4 hours.

 Mix Cheesy Sourdough Breadstick Dough By Hand

-Cover the dough and let it sit at warm room temperature for about 3-4 hours (78 degrees is the key here).
-If your temperature is not as warm, you can let the dough sit out a little longer…up to 5 hours if needed.
-If you want to stick it in the refrigerator after this bulk fermentation period, that works too.
+Cover the dough and let it sit at warm room temperature for about 4-5 hours (78-80ºF is key).
+If your temperature is not as warm, you can let the dough sit out longer if needed.
+If you want to stick the dough in the refrigerator after this bulk fermentation period, that works too.
 If you choose to refrigerate the dough, make sure you give it proper time to warm up when shaping.
-All that to say, this dough is very adaptable and very difficult to mess up.
+All that to say, this dough is very adaptable and difficult to mess up.

 Shaping Cheesy Sourdough Breadsticks